CustomGPT.ai Blog

 For instance, Tidio’s Lyro AI chatbot excels by offering real-time updates and personalized responses, which significantly reduce user effort and boost satisfaction.

 Similarly, CustomGPT.ai allows businesses to train their chatbots on their own data, ensuring customized, highly relevant answers instead of generic AI-generated responses.
-That faster responses always equal better experiences.
-In reality, contextual relevance matters more.
+Faster responses do not always equal better experiences; contextual relevance matters more.

 A chatbot that remembers a user’s previous interactions—like a support query about a delayed shipment—can provide tailored follow-ups, creating a sense of continuity and care.